danian3wa/reflections/commands_mac_os.md

 # Apple macOS useful terminal commands

-## Everything needs to be verified and edit description

 #### command history list of all the commands that you have run in the terminal

 ```bash